dr-jts/recipes/treats/bars.md

 * 1 t    baking powder
 * 2 c    oatmeal

-1. Melt marge.
+1. Melt margarine.
 Mix into sugar.
 1. Mix in rest of ingredients
 1. Press into an ungreased 8” pan
 1. Bake at 325 F for 10-15 min.